 Remember these simple things above everything else!

 - We believe you should be nourishing your body not restricting and depriving yourself.
-Besides if it it’s not fun and never sustainable long term.
+Besides, if it’s not fun it’s never sustainable long term.
 So remember to enjoy and nourish, nourish, nourish!

 - Keep nutrition and healthy eating simple.